aishwarya858/aishwarya858/README.md

 ### ⚡ About Me

 * 🤖 **Status:** 2nd-year Computer Science Engineering student.
-* 🛠️ **Current Tooling:** Exploring full stack web development, building one project at a time.
+* 🛠️ **Current Tooling:** Exploring full stack web development by building one project at a time.
 * 🌱 **Learning Rate:** Always learning and getting better.